electric-eloquence/fepper/README.md

 * pref.yml
 * patternlab-config.json

 Edit `conf.yml` to suit the needs of your development environment.
+If using Git, `conf.yml` will not be version controlled by default.

 Edit `pref.yml` to customize Fepper preferences.
 If you wish to use the `fp syncback`, `fp frontend-copy`, or `fp template` tasks, you must supply